Online Doctor of Education (Ed.D.) in Leadership and Learning in Organizations

 An official GRE score report must be sent directly from the testing agency.
 The institution code for the GRE is 1871.
 There is no department code.

-In addition to program-specific application requirements, international applicants must also submit official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
+In addition to program-specific application requirements, applicants whose native languages are not English must also submit official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.

 We accept TOEFL scores that are paper-based (550+), computer-based (213+) and internet-based (80+).
 IELTS scores should be a 7.0 composite with no band lower than a 6.5.
 An official score report sent directly from the testing agency is required.
 Our institution code for the TOEFL is 1871; there is no department code.
 There is no institution code for the IELTS.

-TOEFL or IELTS scores are required from all international applicants unless they have received a college degree from an institution in the United States, Canada, United Kingdom, Ireland, Australia, New Zealand, or from an English medium university in South Africa.
+TOEFL or IELTS scores are required from all applicants whose native languages are not English unless they have received a college degree from an institution in the United States, Canada, United Kingdom, Ireland, Australia, New Zealand, or from an English medium university in South Africa.

-Begin your application to the Peabody College Ed.D. program today, or contact an admissions counselor with any of your questions at email@example.com or 1-855-338-4540.
+Begin your application to the Peabody College Ed.D. program today, or contact an admissions counselor with any of your questions at email@example.com or Phone Number: +1-855-338-4540